DanteDev510/specs/AVAX Ecosystem_ Dante Network.md

 #### Technical Requirements

 Dante Privacy Storage will provide privacy protection for the stored data and related user identities.
-When users publish storage orders on Dante Network, they need to ensure that the relevant Token flow, order amount, identity on the chain, and data content are not publicly known.
+When users publish storage orders on Dante Network, they need to ensure that the identity on the chain, and data content are not publicly known.
 At the same time, it is necessary to ensure the enforceability of storage tasks.

 #### Purpose

-In the aspect of storing the order, in the process of requesting the release of the order, the anonymous protection of the identity of the requester and the hiding of the amount of the order are provided.
+In the aspect of storing the order, in the process of requesting the release of the order, the anonymous protection of the identity of the requester and hide data content.
 On the basis of not exposing the original information related to the order, the transaction process of the order can be verified on the chain; In the aspect of data storage, a decentralized encryption mechanism is provided for the request node to ensure the privacy of the stored data.

 #### Technical Architecture